Some women have recurring bouts of cystitis, sometimes defined as two proven infections within six months, or three infections in a year.

 Some women are prescribed a supply of antibiotics to keep on standby.
 You can then treat a bout of cystitis as soon as symptoms begin without having to wait to see a doctor.
 A three-day course of antibiotics is the usual treatment for each bout of cystitis.
 Antibiotics commonly used include trimethoprim and nitrofurantoin.

-Ideally, you should do a midstream specimen of urine (MSU) to send to the laboratory before starting a course of antibiotics.
+Ideally, you should do a midstream specimen of urine (MSU) to send to the laboratory before starting to take any antibiotics.
 You should see a doctor if your symptoms do not go within a few days, or if they worsen.

 Antibiotic prevention is another option